LapTQ/hello-cpp/summaries/do-and-dont.md

 ## Function templates

 * ✅ Use non-type template parameters to when we need to pass constexpr values to functions/class types.
 For example, to `static_assert` at compile time.
+* Function templates in multiple files:
+    * ❌ A forward declaration of the function template is not enough:

+        ```C++
+        // add.h
+        template <typename T>
+        T add(T x, T y);

+        // add.cpp => assume that the function template is defined here
+        // ...

+        // main.cpp
+        #include "add.h"
+        int main()
+        {
+            add(1, 2);
+            return 0;
+        }
+        ```

+        Linker error:
+        * When compiling `main.cpp`, it assumes that `addOne<int>` exists elsewhere and will be linked in later.
+        * When compile `add.cpp`, there is no uses of this template so the compiler will not instantiate anything.
+    * ✅ Put all the template code in a header (.h) file instead of a source (.cpp) file.
+It does not violate the ODR (because functions implicitly instantiated from templates are implicitly inline).